Guidance on Compliance with Food Hygiene and Health and Safety Requirements for Food Stalls and Marquees at Events

 1. Registration as a Food Business

-To sell food you must be registered as a food business with the Local Authority where you are based.
+To sell/serve food you must be registered as a food business with the Local Authority where you are based.
 This includes food vending stalls, market traders and mobile food units.
-There is no fee to register and a registration form is available on request from your local authority.
-If you are based in Worcestershire you can download a form from the WRS website on the Register a Food Business page.
+If you are booking a third party event organisers will usually ask for name of your registered authority..

 2. Licences